psevestre/openid-fapi/Financial_API_WD_CIBA.md

 #### 5.2.2 Authorization Server

-The Authorization Server shall support the provisions specified in clause 5.2.2 of Financial API - Part 1 and clause 5.2.2 of Financial API - Part 2.
+The Authorization Server shall support the provisions specified in clause 5.2.2 of Financial-grade API - Part 1 and clause 5.2.2 of Financial-grade API - Part 2.

 In addition the Authorization server, for all operations,